-Entropion in Bulldogs is an inward rolling of the eyelid edges, and is common to the breed.
+Entropion in Bulldogs and French Bulldogs Puppies is an inward rolling of the eyelid edges, and is common to the breed.
 The severity of the entropion is in direct correlation to the amount of skin and wrinkles covering your bulldog puppy head/face region, as well as the weight of the folds.
 The inward eyelid folds and related eyelashes will often rub your bulldog puppy cornea, which creates a painful wound (ulcer).
 This corneal wound can be detected by placing a fluorescent dye on the cornea and then viewing the wound uptake with an ultraviolet light.
 In a mature bulldog and French Bulldog, a surgical procedure is required to remove a narrow segment of skin from under the eyelid with stitches used to revert the eyelid to a normal position.

-In bulldogs the excessive skin folds around the eye area can cause skin fold dermatitis, a skin condition that can make your bulldog and french bulldog puppy itchy, and cause him to want to rub his face near the eye.
+In Bulldogs the excessive skin folds around the eye area can cause skin fold dermatitis, a skin condition that can make your bulldog and french bulldog puppy itchy, and cause him to want to rub his face near the eye.
 This rubbing can lead to unwanted trauma to the cornea, resulting in injury.
-Thus, keeping the face fold dry and clean with wipes like our V4B Skin Fold Wipe w/PS can help to protect both your bully’s skin and eyes.
+Thus, keeping the facial fold dry and clean with wipes like our V4B Skin Fold Wipe w/PS can help to protect both your bully’s skin and eyes.

 Entropion in bulldogs can begin as a sudden squinting combined with red, teary eyes are often an indication of an emerging corneal ulcer, and should be considered an emergency.
 I recommend you seek veterinary assistance as soon as possible.